JMicallef97/WinForms-Font-Swapper/README.md

 ```

 2. Specify the fonts you want to change.
 You can specify replacement fonts by the following methods: Replace all fonts,
-replace fonts by size, replace fonts by size range, or replace fonts by name.
+replace fonts by size, replace fonts by size range, replace fonts by name, or replace fonts directly.
 Examples are below.

 **REPLACE ALL (Universal Font)**
 ```